cs1302uga/cs1302-minesweeper-alpha/README.md

   as defined in the [CS1302 Code Style Guide](https://github.com/cs1302uga/cs1302-styleguide).
   All of the individual code style guidelines listed in that document are part of this single non-functional requirement.
-Like the other non-functional requirements, this requirement is all or nothing. **Please note that this is worth more than the Code Style Guidelines non-functional requirement in the Latin Squares project.**
+Like the other non-functional requirements, this requirement is all or nothing.

   **NOTE:** The [CS1302 Code Style Guide](https://github.com/cs1302uga/cs1302-styleguide)
   includes instructions on how to use the `checkstyle` program to check